What is smallpox?

 Can smallpox be treated with medication?

-There is no cure for smallpox.
+There isn’t a cure for smallpox.
 Researchers believe some antiviral drugs may make the illness less severe.
 But providers aren’t sure how effective these treatments would be.
 They haven’t used the drugs to treat smallpox in the past.

 Although vaccines can protect people from smallpox, they aren’t available to the general public.
 Only people who work in a lab with the variola virus (and similar viruses) should get the vaccine.
 The vaccine is generally safe.
 But it has caused severe side effects and complications, such as heart problems and even death.

-Since there haven’t been any cases of smallpox since the late 1970s, healthcare providers do not believe the risks of side effects are worth vaccinating everyone.
-If a smallpox outbreak occurred, the CDC has enough vaccine to give everyone in the United States the smallpox vaccine.
+As there haven’t been any cases of smallpox since the late 1970s, healthcare providers don’t believe the risks of side effects are worth vaccinating everyone.
+If a smallpox outbreak occurred, the CDC has enough smallpox vaccine to give to everyone in the United States.